Malekitsu/Maw-Mod-MMMerge/README.md

 ## Mechanics Rework
 - Dual-wielding weapons will now allow the player to benefit fully from both weapons.
-- Minotaurs can dual wield axes and 2h axes, at expert and master.
 - Recovery is now multiplicative; a 50 bonus recovery will increase attack speed by 50%.
 - Player projectiles will now home in on the target.
 - Monster projectiles will now tend to home players: